Eukaryotic Transcriptional Regulation Group

 Paul A. Wade, Ph.D.

-The Eukaryotic Transcriptional Regulation Group is interested in defining gene regulatory mechanisms and identifying key regulatory molecules with a focus on chromatin modification.
+Paul A. Wade, Ph.D., is Deputy Chief of the Epigenetics and Stem Cell Biology Laboratory and head of the Eukaryotic Transcriptional Regulation Group.
+The group is interested in defining gene regulatory mechanisms and identifying key regulatory molecules with a focus on chromatin modification.
 Currently, the group’s studies center on the Mi-2/NuRD complex, a multi-subunit chromatin modification enzyme (Wade et al., 1998).
 The complex consists of a SNF2-related chromatin remodeling ATPase (Mi-2), a member of the MBD family of methyl CpG binding domain proteins (MBD3), histone deacetylases (HDAC1 and HDAC2), a histone binding protein (RbAp46/p48), a protein of unknown function (known as p66), and an interesting subunit encoded by one of three genes (MTA1, MTA2, or MTA3) in mammals (Wade et al., 1999).

 The group has proposed that members of the metastasis associated protein (MTA) family constitute alternative subunits of the complex (Bowen et al., 2004).
 This hypothesis predicts that individual MTA family members impart functional specificity on the complexes of which they are a component.
 The group’s recent work has involved establishment of systems to test this hypothesis.
 This research has led to the development of two unique systems for the analysis of Mi-2/NuRD complex function.